avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## How do I set up my SonoPlus?

-Simply connect the SonoPlus to your network using the Ethernet cable.
-Then, plug in the power supply and connect it to the Micro-USB power socket on the SonoPlus.
+Simply connect the SonoPlus to your network using the Ethernet cable, then plug in the power supply and connect it to the Micro-USB power socket on the SonoPlus.
 That's it.

 SonoPlus is an 'appliance', and no end-user configuration or management is required.